Argent77/A7-WaresOfThePlanes/A7-Planar-ItemPack/doc/readme.txt

 This is the main component.
 It installs a great number of items from Planescape: Torment which includes weapons, accessories, utility items, and more.
-They can be purchased from a unique travelling merchant who can be encountered throughout the whole Baldur's Gate series.
+They can be purchased from a unique travelling merchant who can be encountered in several towns and settlements throughout the whole Baldur's Gate series.

 As the items vary greatly in strength, they are only gradually made available as the main story of the game progresses.